BCIT-SSD-2020-21/hauler-frontend/README.md

     - Is able to perform CRUD operations for a user and service provider
     - Is able to delete a post from the database
     - Is able to generate reports for a relevant
-- Integration with QuickBooks for invoicing, order summary and payment summary.
+- Integration with QuickBooks for invoicing, order summary and payment methods.
 - Live tracking of services and routing.

 -----------------------------------------------------------------------------------------------------------------------------------------------